Junk drawers have a bad reputation. Is it deserved?

 The Drawer of Everything?

-Bits and bobs?
+Bits and Bobs?

-I am definitely open to suggestions.
-In the meantime if you need help with your junk drawer or anything else, reach out and get in touch.
+If you need help with your junk drawer or anything else, reach out and get in touch.